mongodb/specifications/source/unified-test-format/unified-test-format.rst

   concurrent execution context (e.g. actual threads, goroutines, async tasks, etc).
 See `Thread Operations`_ for a list of operations.

+- TopologyDescription.
+An entity representing a client's TopologyDescription at a certain point in time.
+These entities are not defined in `createEntities`_ but are instaed created via `recordTopologyDescription`_ test runner operations.

+  See `TopologyDescription Operations`_ for a list of operations.

 This is an exhaustive list of supported types for the entity map.
 Test runners MUST raise an error if an attempt is made to store an unsupported type in the entity map.